-Peter W. Chatfield has nearly two decades of experience working with whistleblowers on a wide variety of qui tam cases against defense contractors, healthcare providers, FEMA contractors and other government contractors that engage in fraud.
+Peter W. Chatfield has more than two decades of experience working with whistleblowers on a wide variety of qui tam cases against defense contractors, healthcare providers, FEMA contractors and other government contractors that engage in fraud.

 A partner at Phillips & Cohen, he also represents whistleblowers in claims filed with the Securities and Exchange Commission and the IRS whistleblower programs.

 A number of Mr. Chatfield’s whistleblower cases have resulted in significant outcomes, including qui tam lawsuits against:

 - HCA, the nation’s largest healthcare provider.
 Phillips & Cohen represented two whistleblowers in qui tam cases that alleged Medicare cost-report fraud, which HCA paid the government a total of $881 million to settle.

 - Cephalon Inc., which paid a total of $425 million to settle four qui tam lawsuits – including one brought by Phillips & Cohen – and a criminal charge involving its off-label marketing practices.

 - Adventist Health Systems, which paid $118.7 million to the federal government and four states to settle alleged Stark violations.
 It was the largest healthcare fraud settlement ever made involving physician referrals to hospitals.

 - Boehringer Ingelheim Pharmaceuticals Inc. The pharma company paid $95 million to settle “off-label” marketing charges.

 Health Diagnostic Laboratory, Singulex, Berkeley Heartlab, and Quest Diagnostics agreed to pay a combined total of $54.5 million to settle kickback allegations.
 In addition, a jury trial against three defendants who didn’t settle determined they were liable to the government for $51.2 million in treble damages.